 How will my child's views be listened to?

 Pupils at Langmoor are engaged well in their learning and have a positive attitude towards school.
-A pupils Attitudes survey is carried out in as part of a Cycle of Monitoring and Evaluation.
+A Pupil Attitudes Survey is carried out in as part of a Cycle of Monitoring and Evaluation.
 The most recent monitoring showed: